braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/initial_sdk_setup/installation_methods/manual_integration.md

 {% tab static %}
 1. Drag and drop each **static** XCFramework you wish to use into the file navigator in your Xcode project.
 Make sure to at least include `BrazeKit.xcframework`.
 2. Open your project settings and select your build target.
 For each Braze framework listed under the "Frameworks, Libraries, and Embedded Content" section, set the "Embed" status to "Do Not Embed".
 3. You must add the corresponding bundle for `BrazeKit` to your project.
 Additionally, If you included any of `BrazeLocation`, `BrazeUI`, or `BrazeUICompat`, you must also add the corresponding bundle for each of those frameworks that you included as well.
-The bundles can be found in the `braze-swift-sdk-prebuilt` release asset's `bundle` sub-directory.
+The bundles can be found in `braze-swift-sdk-prebuilt/bundle`.
     * To add the bundles, select your build target in Xcode project settings, select the "Build Phases" tab, and then add each required bundle under the "Copy Bundle Resources" section.
 4. The `SDWebImage` framework is required to support GIFs within Braze Content Cards and in-app messaging UI.
 If you wish to enable GIF functionality, also include the `SDWebImage.xcframework` file included in `braze-swift-sdk-prebuilt/static`.
 You do not need a matching bundle for `SDWebImage.xcframework`.
 {% endtab %}